grec59/win-toolkit/README.md

 Upon execution, this script shows a basic system summary and prompts the user for permission to continue with task selection.
 Upon receiving valid input, the prompt opens an interactive GUI window for task selection.

-1. Prepare the system.
-Make sure the computer has an active internet connection, plug in any portable devices, and close all unnecessary applications.
+1. Ensure the computer has an active internet connection, plug in portable devices, and close all applications.
-2. Open PowerShell as Administrator.
-Right-click the Start menu and select Windows PowerShell (Admin) or Terminal (Admin).
+2. Right-click the Start menu and select Windows PowerShell (Admin) or Terminal (Admin).
 3. Use the `cd` command to go to the folder where Prepare-Image.ps1 is located.
 4. Enter `.\Prepare-Image.ps1` to start the script.
 5. Review the information displayed to ensure it is correct before proceeding.
 6. Use the interactive GUI window to select the tasks you want the script to execute.
-7. Confirm selections and allow the script to complete the chosen tasks.
+7. Confirm task selections and allow the script to complete execution.
 8. Review the output and logs, restart the computer if necessary.

 ## Known Issues